CrossRef/rest-api-doc/rest_api.md

 - v31, 2016-10-05, document `has-clinical-trial-number` and `has-abstract` filters
 - v32, 2016-10-27, document rate limit headers
 - v33, 2016-11-07, guidance on when to use `offset` vs `cursor`
+- v34, 2017-04-26, document support for HTTPS.
+Update examples to use HTTPS.

 ## Background